ParsaNikpour/MCDM/README.md

+# MCDM Techniques in Python
-This repository contains Python implementations of multicriteria decision-making techniques.
+This repository contains Python implementations of multi-criteria decision-making techniques.

+:triangular_flag_on_post:From compensatory techniques, only Entropy, SAW, and WASPAS have been implemented.

-The non-compensatory techniques are completed so far, which include Dominance, Maximin, Maximax, Hurwicz, Conjunctive, Disjunctive, Lexicographic, SemiLexicographic and permutation.
+:triangular_flag_on_post:The non-compensatory techniques are completed so far, which include Dominance, Maximin, Maximax, Hurwicz, Conjunctive, Disjunctive, Lexicographic, SemiLexicographic and Permutation methods.
-From compensatory techniques, only Entropy, SAW, and WASPAS have been implemented.